Everly Brothers: US rock 'n' roll star Don Everly dies aged 84

 A family spokesperson confirmed Everly's death to the Los Angeles Times, but did not disclose the cause.

-Everly and his brother, Phil, had hits worldwide in the late 1950s and early 1960s, including Bye Bye Love and All I Have to Do Is Dream.
+Everly and his brother, Phil, had hits worldwide in the late 1950s and early 1960s, including Bye Bye Love and All I Have To Do Is Dream.

-They were known for their close harmonies and influenced bands such as The Beatles.
+They were known for their close harmonies, and influenced groups like The Beatles and Simon and Garfunkel.

 The pair had an onstage breakup in 1973 that led to a decade-long estrangement, but Phil later told Time magazine that the brothers' relationship had survived this.